 This fresh manure will provide plenty of nitrogen for that will assist the helpful bacteria in breaking down the cellulose in the fiber and turning it into lignin.
 Lignin is one of the most important components of soil and is partially responsible for that “earthy” smell that we all love.

-This material works similar to peat in that it allows for good airflow and drainage in the soil yet retains moisture that pant roots can draw upon during dryer periods.
+This material works similarly to peat moss in that it allows for good airflow and drainage in the soil yet retains moisture that pant roots can draw upon during drier periods.